Displaying Source Code(s)

 VALUES ARE literal-1, literal-2

-Literal can be numeric without quotes OR non-numeric within quotes OR
+Literal can be numeric without quotes OR non-numeric within

 figurative constant.